 Desert boats; the unlearned and the unlearning

-[[this relates to a chapter in “The Long 1950s”, which hasn’t been published yet.
-It is a kind of “taster” for the book.
 If you develop an enthusiasm for naive art, you start to wonder if there is any poetry which corresponds to it.
-The book is a attempt to define genres within the mainstream, and the folk style is evidently one of these.]]
+There are several genres within the mainstream, and the folk style is evidently one of these.

 It is widely agreed that academic study of English Literature does not automatically make you an excellent poet, and in fact that profound knowledge of history and of verbal structures presents people with problems which are excessive and which tend to destroy their poems while still inchoate, and that being well socialised in the attitudes of the wise and learned predisposes you to write a kind of poem which the wise and learned do not even like.
 The central agora of the age does not like modern poetry.
 It is hardly surprising, then, that poets try to regress down the line of time, as it represents advancing knowledge, and that there should pervade the scene a kind of envy of the unlearned who are (perhaps) wrapped in a blissful cloud of unknowing.
 This has been so for the last hundred years at least, and solutions were being developed already before 1900.